daysofwonder/asmodeenet_sso_js/README.md

          *   ....
          * }
          *
-         * The second parameter it's the code returned by IdentityServer. (same as GamifyDigital.getCode() ) */
+         * The second parameter it's the code returned by IdentityServer. (same as AsmodeeNet.getCode() ) */
     },
     error: function() {